meyeroliver/FDF/README.md

 4) After the code has compiled enter in "./fdf test_maps/XXX" the XXX is variable name for any file that is in the test_maps folder.
 5) That should be it.
 Thank you.

+Disclaimer.
+The libft is not my own code.